Why Pelvic Pain in Men is Often Complex to Diagnose

 Can prostatitis symptoms resolve without treatment?

-Acute bacterial prostatitis generally requires antimicrobial therapy to help prevent potential complications including prostatic abscess formation and bloodstream infection.
+Acute bacterial prostatitis generally requires antimicrobial therapy to help prevent potential complications, including prostatic abscess formation and bloodstream infection.
 Chronic bacterial prostatitis rarely resolves spontaneously and typically recurs without complete antimicrobial courses.
-Chronic pelvic pain syndrome symptoms may fluctuate, with some men experiencing spontaneous improvement, though many benefit from multimodal treatment addressing inflammation, muscle tension, and pain sensitization.
+Chronic pelvic pain syndrome symptoms may fluctuate, with some men experiencing spontaneous improvement, though many benefit from multimodal treatment addressing inflammation, muscle tension, and pain sensitisation.

 Do prostatitis symptoms differ by age?

 Younger men more commonly develop chronic pelvic pain syndrome, presenting with prominent pelvic discomfort and sexual dysfunction symptoms.
-Middle-aged men experience bacterial prostatitis more frequently, often related to urinary tract manipulation or catheterization.
-Symptom patterns generally remain similar across ages, though older men may have concurrent benign prostatic hyperplasia complicating the clinical picture and treatment approach.
+Middle-aged men experience bacterial prostatitis more frequently, often related to urinary tract manipulation or catheterisation.
+Symptom patterns generally remain similar across ages, though older men may require concurrent benign prostatic hyperplasia treatment if an enlarged prostate complicates the clinical picture and approach.

 What makes symptoms worse during flares?